intel-iot-devkit/store-aisle-monitor-python/README.md

     python3 store_aisle_monitor.py --help

-A user can specify what target device to run on by using the device command-line argument `-d` followed by one of the values `CPU`, `GPU`, `HDDL`, `MYRIAD` or `HETERO:FPGA,CPU`.
+A user can specify what target device to run on by using the device command-line argument `-d` followed by one of the values `CPU`, `GPU`, `HDDL` or `MYRIAD`.
 To run with multiple devices use -d MULTI:device1,device2.
 For example: `-d MULTI:CPU,GPU,HDDL` If no target device is specified the application will run on the CPU by default.

 ### Run on the CPU

 Although the application runs on the CPU by default, this can also be explicitly specified through the `-d CPU` command-line argument:
+    ```

-    python3 store_aisle_monitor.py -m /opt/intel/openvino/deployment_tools/open_model_zoo/tools/downloader/intel/person-detection-retail-0013/FP32/person-detection-retail-0013.xml -l /opt/intel/openvino/inference_engine/lib/intel64/libcpu_extension_sse4.so -d CPU -pt 0.7
+    python3 store_aisle_monitor.py -m /opt/intel/openvino/deployment_tools/open_model_zoo/tools/downloader/intel/person-detection-retail-0013/FP32/person-detection-retail-0013.xml -d CPU -pt 0.7
+    ```
 To run the application on sync mode, use `-f sync` as command line argument.
 By default, the application runs on async mode.

 ### Run on the Integrated GPU